delvtech/agent0/lib/agent0/README.md

 3. navigate to the `elf-simulations` folder: `cd elf-simulations/`

-4. run the elfpy tests to verify that everything installed correctly by executing `python -m pytest`.
+4. run the elf-simulations tests to verify that everything installed correctly by executing `python -m pytest`.
 Make sure you have enabled the correct Python environment!

-## Step 2: Fund your bots & start trading!
+## [optional] Step 2: Fund your bots (if you wish to fund the bots from your own wallet key):

 1. get your private key for the chain (e.g. from Anvil)
-2. modify `eth_bots/eth_bots_config.py` as you see fit for your experiment.
+2. modify `lib/agent0/agent0/hyperdrive/config/runner_config.py` as you see fit for your experiment.

     >**💡NOTE:**
     >Make sure you change the URLs (e.g. to AWS or `localhost`):